-Geoff is also one of America's preeminent business broadcasters.
-He is heard every day on the CBS Radio Network, where he has made over 10,000 broadcasts and reaches seven million listeners each week.
-He has appeared on Today, Good Morning America, Squawk Box, CBS This Morning, ABC's World News Tonight, CNN, PBS's Nightly Business Report, and dozens of other programs.
-He served as anchor of Wall $treet Week with Fortune on PBS and spoke each week to the largest audience reached by any business television program in America.
+In addition to his daily CBS Radio Network segments, Geoff has appeared on Today, Good Morning America, Squawk Box, CBS This Morning, ABC's World News Tonight, CNN, PBS's Nightly Business Report, and dozens of other programs.
+He also served as anchor of Wall $treet Week with Fortune on PBS.

 A native of Vermillion, South Dakota, Geoff Colvin is an honors graduate of Harvard with a degree in economics and has an M.B.A. from New York University’s Stern School of Business.